Course Content

 Python Data Structures

-In Python, you can concatenate tuples.
-Concatenating tuples means creating a new tuple by joining two or more existing tuples.
-You achieve this using the +
+In Python, it's possible to combine tuples.
+This involves forming a new tuple by merging two or more existing ones.
+You can accomplish this with the +

 Task